rosmed/slicer_ros2_module/docs/pages/motion-control.rst

 *   **Generators**: Supports multiple planning backends, including MoveIt and basic joint interpolation.
 *   **Planning Group**: Specify the MoveIt planning group (e.g., ``ur_manipulator``) to use for planning.

+Python scripts can also bypass the GUI and plan a Cartesian path through a list of Slicer 3D pose markers.
+Use ``ROS2MotionControlLogic.CreatePoseMarker`` to create transform-node markers, then call ``PlanMoveItCartesianTrajectoryFromPoseMarkers``.
+See :doc:`/pages/examples/moveit_pose_markers`.

 Execution
 ~~~~~~~~~